-All patient visitors must be healthy and are screened for signs and symptoms of illness, or known exposure to the COVID-19 virus upon entry into the facility.
+All patient visitors must be healthy and free of illness, or known exposure to the COVID-19 virus.
 For the safety of patients, staff and other visitors, individuals with symptoms of illness such as fever greater than 100.0 degrees Fahrenheit, cough, sore throat, runny nose, shortness of breath, fatigue, chills, vomiting, or diarrhea must postpone their visits until their symptoms are gone.

 Exceptions may be made in certain situations and can be discussed with the patient’s attending physician or licensed practitioner and the patient care team.